tonyantony300/tonyantony300/README.md

 *   🌍  I have my roots in India.
 *   🖥️  See my portfolio at [Portfolio](http://tonyantony300.github.io/portfolio/)
 *   ✉️  You can contact me at [tonyantony300@gmail.com](mailto:tonyantony300@gmail.com)
-*   🚀  I'm currently working on React
-*   🧠  I'm learning Front-End technologies
+*   🧠  I'm learning Front-End technologies (HTML, CSS, JS, ES6, React, Redux, JQuery, Bootstrap,semantic ui,fontawsome, Flex, Browser based debugging,DOM   manipulation, Axios, Ajax, REST Apis, HTTP,  Webpacks, npms, Developer tools at the time of this update)
 *   🤝  I'm open to collaborating on interesting projects

 *** disclaimer : there are no copyrights assosiated with any of the works so far, also not all projects are made from scratch, I refered and ofcourse copied/received help for many bytes of code from devs across internet.
 So Feel free to duplicate works as you wish!